-- (b) Three months after each municipal election, and seven months after each general election, the commission shall prepare for each election district a preliminary street list of the names and addresses of all registered electors as of that date resident in the district, arranged by streets and house numbers. - (c) The commission shall cause to be made a sufficient number of exact copies of each such list, and, as soon as possible, and not later than the first day of March in each even-numbered year, and the first day of July in each odd-numbered year, shall distribute the same among the inspectors and special inspectors of registration and the officials concerned with the conduct of primaries and elections and among the parties, political bodies, candidates, and organized bodies of citizens interested therein, giving at least ten copies of each street list to the county committee of each political party or political body upon the written application of the chairman thereof, and at least ten copies of each street list to the executive or governing board or committee of each organized body of citizens having as its purpose or among its purposes the investigation and prosecution of election frauds, upon the written application of the presiding officer of such body of citizens, and at least one copy of each street list with which his candidacy is concerned to each candidate, upon his written request, and keeping two complete sets of such street lists on file at the office of the commission convenient for public inspection during all the hours when the other records of the commission are open to public inspection as herein provided.
+Section 33.
+Street Lists; Posting.-(a) Commencing not later than the fiftieth day prior to each primary and [general] election, [held in even-numbered years, and at least thirty-five days prior to any municipal election, held in odd-numbered years,] the commission shall prepare for each election district a street list of the names and addresses of all registered electors as of that date resident in the district, arranged by streets and house numbers.

+(b) The commission shall cause to be made a sufficient number of exact copies of each such list, and, as soon as possible, shall distribute the same among the inspectors and special inspectors of registration and the officials concerned with the conduct of primaries and elections, and among the parties, political bodies, candidates, and organized bodies of citizens, interested therein, giving at least ten copies of each street list to the county committee of each political party or political body, upon the written application of the chairman thereof, and at least ten copies of each street list to the executive or governing board or committee of each organized body of citizens having as its purpose, or among its purposes, the investigation and prosecution of election frauds, upon the written application of the presiding officer of such body of citizens, and at least one copy of each street list with which his candidacy is concerned, to each candidate, upon his written request, and keeping two complete sets of such street lists on file at the office of the commission, convenient for public inspection during all the hours when the other records of the commission are open to public inspection, as herein provided.